REYNEP/amGHOST/README.md

 ## Common Principles I Followed
 1. Logs are better than RETURN VALUES.
     - The way that we need to check RETURN VALUES of every single VULKAN FUNCTION.
-Wrapping every vulkan function call around with a RESULT/VK_CHECK wrapper.... is exactly what led me to take this decision.
+Wrapping every vulkan function call around with a RESULT/VK_CHECK wrapper.... [all of it felt really frickin hectic >_<>] .... is exactly what led me to take this decision.